 Photos and biometrics

-The official IMM 5484 checklist PDF says to include two photos that meet visa photograph specifications, but it also says that if you must provide biometric fingerprints and a biometric photo, you do not need to include paper photos with the application.
+The official IMM 5484 checklist says to include two photos that meet visa photograph specifications, but it also says that if you must provide biometric fingerprints and a biometric photo, you do not need to include paper photos with the application.

 That single note saves applicants from uploading or mailing unnecessary files.